-Walk down any grocery aisle and you're bound to see the works of fermentation at play, from ketchup, king of condiments, to the wellness world's latest obsession, kombucha.
+Walk down any grocery aisle and you're bound to see the works of fermentation at play, from punchy kimchi to the wellness world's latest obsession, kombucha.

 Fermentation is incredibly diverse — it starts your sourdough and preserves ingredients way beyond their expiry date.
 Today, it's advanced from preservation to innovation.

 In Copenhagen, there's a place that knows a thing or two about innovation and rarely needs an introduction.
 Noma, the two-Michelin-star restaurant and four-time world's best restaurant, incorporates fermentation into almost every dish.
-It's so important that they created a fermentation lab.
+It's so important that they created their very own fermentation lab.

-At the helm was Canadian David Zilber, who started cooking in Scarborough, went across the pond to Noma in 2014 and eventually became their director of fermentation until his departure this June – turns out transformation isn't just for pickles.
+At the helm was Canadian David Zilber, who started cooking in Scarborough, went across the pond to Noma in 2014, co-authored The Noma Guide to Fermentation with René Redzepi and was Noma's director of fermentation until his departure in June 2020.
+Today, Zilber can be found fermenting at the global bioscience company Chr.
+Hansen, developing ingredients and changing our food system as we know it — turns out transformation isn't just for pickles.

 What is fermentation?